JamesBell15/Blinkest-code-challenge/README.md

 Entirely written in javascript to be run within the browser.
 This comes with the issues such as persistent storage, to address this I used IndexedDB to simulate a NoSQL style database.
 Local storage to simulate user storage.

-A major consequence is this could not be deployed, and would only work in a setting where the sights were being shown in person, where someone could reset the site between users.
+A major consequence is this could not be deployed, and would only work in a setting where the sites were being shown in person, where someone could reset the site between users.

 To solve this the site would be hosted on a framework such as Rails or Node, and have the api requests sent to the server.